-Doing simple and inexpensive home improvements have many benefits.
+Doing simple and inexpensive home improvements has many benefits.
+For example, even just getting your home professionally cleaned, such as by getting a company like ServiceMaster of Lincoln Park to clean your carpets, can make a major difference to your household.
 Apart from improving the appearance of your home, or maybe adding kerb appeal to the external appearance, DIY tasks can provide practical solutions to home safety and help you save money on water and heating bills.
+Plus, if you are able to make use of a coupon or code from somewhere like Raise (https://www.raise.com/coupons/lowes) to help you get the supplies you need, you might find that these improvements cost less than you initially thought they would.
 Here are a few home improvements you can do that won’t break the bank.

 Install a Stair Runner

 If your staircase is slippery, this simple improvement makes it safer and more attractive.
 Stair runners are easily purchased online, with stores offering a wide range of patterns, colours and materials.
 Runners must be secured safely, either with adhesive tape, carpet tacks or staples and stair rods.
 Runners normally come with instructions, making this a simple and low-cost DIY project.

 Common problems that wastewater and piped water can often be managed as part of overall maintenance.
 Leaves in gutters and a leaky tap are simple tasks that if not dealt with quickly, can lead to bigger problems.
 If the problems like broken seals, clogged lines, corrosion need further attention, then you can call an express plumbing service.
 Unless you are experienced in plumbing, bigger problems like loose or broken pipe joints, excess water pressure, intruding tree roots and rapid temperature changes require professional repairs to prevent major water damage.

 Put in Cornice Mouldings